Skip to content

 PhD, University of Washington

-David Huh is a quantitative and clinical psychologist whose research focuses on advancing quantitative methodology in behavioral health intervention and health disparities research.
+David Huh is a quantitative and clinical psychologist whose research focuses on advancing quantitative methodology in behavioral health intervention.
 His areas of research include alcohol use, chronic illness, suicide prevention, and culturally informed intervention with American Indian and Alaska Native communities and other underserved populations.
 An overarching goal of Dr. Huh’s research is making cutting-edge statistical methodology capable of more accurately evaluating health and social behavioral data more accessible to substantive researchers and non-statisticians.

-Dr. Huh’s recent research has focused on identifying the features of effective interventions for reducing problem alcohol use, particularly time-limited approaches appropriate for resource-limited settings.
-Towards that end, he is currently developing new statistical approaches for meta-analysis using individual participant data that can evaluate treatment effectiveness and pathways of change with greater accuracy than either traditional meta-analysis or single-study designs.
+Dr. Huh’s recent research has focused on developing more accessible statistical tools for evaluating health-related outcomes, as well as identifying the features of effective interventions for reducing problem alcohol and substance use, particularly approaches appropriate for resource-limited settings.
+Towards that end, he is currently developing new statistical approaches for more powerfully evaluating treatment effects in clinical trials, including meta-analysis using individual participant data that can evaluate treatment effectiveness and pathways of change with greater accuracy and precision than traditional meta-analysis.

-A key emphasis of Dr. Huh’s program of research is increasing the accessibility of statistical approaches that can more powerfully and accurately assess behavioral health interventions and test theoretical models of health and health disparities.
+A key emphasis of Dr. Huh’s program of research is increasing the accessibility of statistical approaches that can more powerfully and accurately assess behavioral health interventions and test theoretical models of health for both specific groups and broad populations.